Gold fever at Milan Fashion Week

 "Many houses are pinning their hopes on geographies that they weren't even operating in 10 years ago," James Lawson, director of international luxury market research specialists Ledbury Research, told Reuters.
 "Asia, for example, accounts for about half of the recent growth in the industry," he said.

-The fashion industry, a key contributor to Italy's economy, is expected to generate almost 63 billion eurosthis year, up only 4 percent from 2010 after Italy's Chamber of Fashion halved its forecasts.
+The fashion industry, a key contributor to Italy's economy, is expected to generate almost 63 billion euros ($86 billion)this year, up only 4 percent from 2010 after Italy's Chamber of Fashion halved its forecasts.
 However, demand for Italian quality remains high among Asian customers, experts said.

 "The Chinese love our style," Chamber of Fashion President Mario Boselli said at the launch of luxury label Gucci's new museum in Florence.